How to avoid blocking of legitimate requests

 What part of WP Cerber can block those requests

-WP Cerbe has two security subsystems that screen and filter all inbound requests: the first one is a web application firewall which is called Traffic Inspector and the second one is Cerber’s Anti-spam engine.
+WP Cerber has two security subsystems that screen and filter all inbound requests: the first one is a web application firewall called Traffic Inspector, and the second one is the Anti-spam engine.

 How to identify which one of them